Who are we:

 Ms. Rose is a genetic counselor and Outreach Coordinator for the JScreen program.
 Prior to joining the JScreen team, Ms. Rose held a clinical position as genetic counselor at the Montefiore Medical Center, where she focused her practice on reproductive and cancer genetics.
 She also served as instructor at the Albert Einstein College of Medicine and was an integral part of its Program for Jewish Genetic Health.
 Ms. Rose has a special interest in community education and outreach, and is proud to be a resource for individuals of her own community who are facing genetic health issues.
 Ms. Rose received her bachelor’s degree from Stern College for Women of Yeshiva University and her master’s degree in genetic counseling from the Ichan School of Medicine at Mount Sinai.
 She has been certified as a genetic counselor by the American Board of Genetic Counseling since 2010.

-Assistant Director, Outreach and Marketing
+Director, National Outreach and Marketing